camptocamp/c2cwsgiutils/README.md

 ### Setup

-You should add the filter `egg:c2cwsgiutils#profiler` to your application in your `development.ini` file.
+You should add the filter `egg:c2cwsgiutils#profiler` to your application in your `production.ini` file.

 ```ini
 [pipeline:main]